nawarian/The-PHP-Website/source/_posts_en/7-quick-php-set-up-with-docker.blade.md

 that maps the current path to `/app` inside the container.

-Setting the environment variable COMPOSER_CACHE_DIR to `/app/.cache/composer` will make sure that composer will have a local cache instead of downloading everything again all the time.
+Setting the environment variable COMPOSER_CACHE_DIR to `/app/var/cache/composer` will make sure that composer will have a local cache instead of downloading everything again all the time.

-So make sure that you don't push to git your `.cache` local folder, huh!
+So make sure that you don't push to git your `var/` local folder, huh!

 Just so you don't forget, let's ignore composer related